Updated: Dec 28, 2022

 [contains affiliate links*]

-Back in 2018 when I was pregnant with H, I made what was (back then) a rather ‘out there’ decision, to use cloth nappies once she arrived.
-Before this decision, I wasn’t living a particularly eco lifestyle, not for any reason other than I hadn’t really thought about it.
+Back in 2018 when I was pregnant with my eldest, I made what was (back then) a rather ‘out there’ decision, to use cloth nappies once she arrived.
+Before this decision, I thought I was living a pretty eco lifestyle, without realising there was so much more that I could do.

 Little did I know, that this one change would egnyte a complete shift not only in my lifestyle but also in my view of the world, and my whole philosophy.
 18 months later, I’ve taken a look back at all of the changes I’ve made: